Author: Rhen Wilson

 Koral hesitated.
 She sensed a great deal about their relationship strictly from their interactions with one another, but she mustn't let her physical interpretation affect her otherworldly intuition.
 She must remain dispassionate and in control of her sight.

 She closed her eyes.
 She allowed her mind to wander outside of this world.
+She allowed it to enter beyond the physical realm.
 She let her soul depart and latch onto a truth, which the large majority of the world could never find nor experience.
-But she knew if she concentrated hard enough, she could find it.
+An immeasurable truth.
+A world without limit.
 Calmness spread through Koral's body like warm water.

 Finally, she saw it.

-"Your love is hindered at the moment," she said, opening her eyes in excitement.
+"Your love is hindered at the moment," she said, opening her eyes.
 The woman leaned forward an inch, the interest palpable in her bright eyes.
-Her boyfriend, though still wearing skepticism like a jockstrap, sat up in his chair.
+Her boyfriend, though still wearing cynicism like a jockstrap, sat up in his chair.